Baby It's You (JoJo song)

 "Baby It's You" is a song by American recording artist JoJo, featuring American rapper Bow Wow.
-Written by Harvey Mason, Jr., Damon Thomas, Eric Dawkins and Antonio Dixon, and produced by The Underdogs, the song was released in September 2004 as the second single from JoJo's self-titled debut album.
-It reached No.22 on the US Billboard Hot 100, peaked at No.8 on the UK Singles Chart, and entered the top 40 in nine additional countries.
+Written by Harvey Mason, Jr., Damon Thomas, Eric Dawkins and Antonio Dixon, and produced by the Underdogs, the song was released in September 2004 as the second single from JoJo's self-titled debut album.
+It reached number 22 on the US Billboard Hot 100, peaked at number eight on the UK Singles Chart, number three in New Zealand, and entered the top 40 in eight additional countries.

 Song information

-The single version, which can be found on the UK and Japanese pressings of the JoJo album, features Bow Wow.
+The single version of "Baby It's You", which can be found on the UK and Japanese pressings of the JoJo album, features Bow Wow.
 In 2005, actress Alyson Stoner recorded a cover of "Baby It's You".

 Music video

 The video was directed by Erik White on location at Six Flags Magic Mountain and Hurricane Harbor.
 Most of the performance shots were filmed in front of the Center Ring gaming area and other shots feature the ProSlide Tornado, Scream and Colossus roller coasters.
-It premiered on MTV's TRL September 7, peaked as high as No.4 and lasted 23 days on the countdown, and also on BET's 106 & Park on September 21.
+It premiered on MTV's Total Request Live September 7, peaked as high as No.4 and lasted 23 days on the countdown, and also on BET's 106 & Park on September 21.